This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 How money is laundered in football

 Football is one of the most commercialised and globalised sports worldwide.
-Its unparalleled success roots in an enormous number of close to 130,000 professional players across the globe and considerably higher numbers in viewers.
+Its unparalleled success roots in an enormous number of close to 130.000 professional players across the globe and even (much) higher numbers in viewers.
 1.5 billion people worldwide tuned in for the final match of the 2022 FIFA World Cup.
-These significant numbers fuel large investments and attract huge sums of money into a sport that so far does not have any binding AML-regulation at the European level (as with sports in general).
+These sheer numbers fuel large investments and attract huge sums of money into a sport that so far does not have any binding AML-regulation at the European level (as do sports in general).
 Moreover, the often cross-border nature of money transfers in professional football is said to facilitate illegal money laundering activity especially due to the lack of integrated national and international control mechanisms.

-While it is naturally difficult to estimate the true amounts of money laundered through sports every year, the United Nations Office on Drugs and Crime gave an estimate of an annual range up to EUR 125 billion.
-With respect to football in particular, legislators and regulators seem to focus on the significant sums paid for the purchase or sales of football clubs, player transfers and ownership, payments to agents, consulting services as well as sponsorships and advertisements, as well as illegal practices such as “match-fixing”.
+While it is naturally hard to estimate the true amounts of money laundered through sports every year, the United Nations Office on Drugs and Crime gave an estimate of an annual range up to USD 140 billion laundered through sports betting alone.
+With respect to football in particular, legislators and regulators seem to focus on the significant sums paid for the purchase or sales of football clubs, player transfers and ownership, consulting services as well as sponsorships and advertisements, as well as illegal practices such as “match-fixing”.

 The current state of the EU AML legislation

 The European AML framework currently is based on a Directive (Anti-Money Laundering Directive 5, AMLD 5), which was transposed by the Member States into national law.
-Different national implementations and administrative practices have resulted in a varied AML landscape.
-In 2021, the European Commission published an action plan for the prevention of money laundering consisting of an EU single rulebook via a new AML/CFT Regulation (AMLR) and the creation of a new AML/CFT supervisory authority at EU level (AMLA).
+Different national implementations and administrative practices have resulted in a heterogenous AML landscape.
+Almost three years ago, the European Commission published an action plan on the prevention of money laundering consisting of an EU single rulebook via a new AMLR and the creation of a new AML/CFT supervisory authority at EU level (AMLA).

-To date, professional football has not been addressed expressly by the European AML framework.
+Professional football has so far not been expressly addressed by the European AML framework.
 While money laundering is a criminal offence in all Member States, the AMLD 5 did not extend its scope to the football industry (or sports in general).
 There have, however, been initiatives in Member States to impose stricter AML requirements on EU football clubs (see for example the already existing AML framework in Belgium or recent press reports from the German Federal State of Bremen).

 Who is affected by the new requirements?

 European AML requirements are only binding for so-called ‘obliged entities’.
-While the first European AML Directive only defined credit and financial institutions as ‘obliged entities’, the list of ‘obliged entities’ has grown significantly in recent years.
+While the first European AML Directive only defined credit and financial institutions as ‘obliged entities’, the list of ‘obliged entities’ has grown significantly over the past years.
 The AMLR will follow this tradition and expand in Article 3 the scope of AML requirements to further natural and legal persons.
-The European Parliament’s position suggests extending the scope to the following natural and legal persons in professional football:
+The final compromise text of the AMLR proposes to extend the scope to ‘professional football clubs’ and ‘football agents’.
+In contrast to the ECON-LIBE committee report, football associations are no longer classified as obliged entities in the final compromise text of the AMLR.

 What are the new requirements for professional football?